juliepinole/proj2/README.md

 > [!IMPORTANT]
 > The result of `pip list` in the virtual environment that I used in in the file [requirements.txt](https://github.com/juliepinole/proj2/blob/main/requirements.txt).

-> [!NOTE]
-> I made some changes to some

 ## Data import in notebooks

 > [!IMPORTANT]
-> * **Chest Xrays**: [ACTION REQUIRED].
+> **[ACTION REQUIRED]**.
 I did not upload the data to github as I thing that gituhub was complaining about the size.
 Therefore the paths to the data (in each colab) have to be filled as in orange in the image below:
 >   ![image](https://github.com/juliepinole/proj2/assets/166155962/c1db62e4-d000-4879-9435-e181657fa8d2)